 Throughout the playground we introduced paving in brick, cobbles, natural stone, coloured safety surfacing and resin bound gravel in contrasting colours.
 The different textures provide immediate interest.
 Paths were laid to meander throughout the playground linking the various spaces and so encourage flowing movement and imaginative play.
-Using these techniques to define key areas we were able to create a range of spaces for both active play and quieter areas for social interaction and study.

 The main feature of the playground is a centrally located shelter / outdoor class room with a cave under and tunnels linked to a lookout dome positioned within the slope and a faux grass covered mound using waist material from the excavations.
 Winding paths gently slope up to the back of the playground and a large slide leads back down from the shelter to the lower level and the main playground.